sehrope/node-pg-db/README.md

 Ensure we're running within a transaction and execute the command.

 If no transaction is in progress then the callback is invoked with an error.
 Otherwise this behaves exactly like the non-tx version.

+## Transaction API - Success or Failure Hooks
+The transaction API allows for registering callbacks to execute on completion of the current transaction.
+If no transaction is in progress then an error will be thrown.

+If a callback has an arity of 0, i.e. `function() {...}`, then it is assumed to be a synchronous function.
+Otherwise it is assumed to accept a single paramater for the callback function that should be invoked, i.e. `function(cb) {...}`.

+Any errors thrown or asynchronously returned back from callbacks are ignored.
+Multiple callbacks are executed in the order they are registered.

+### tx.onSuccess(function([cb]) callback)
+Register a callback function to execute if the transaction is successful (i.e. after successful COMMIT)).

+### tx.onFailure(function([cb]) callback)
+Register a callback function to execute if the transaction is unsuccessful (e.g. a ROLLBACK is issued).